cookie-status/cookie-status-dev/content/introduction/impact.md

 Because of the unreliability of the referrer, websites should avoid placing too much importance on interpreting what is stored in the referrer string, especially when using JavaScript's `document.referrer`.
 {{% /notice %}}

-## Advertising and marketing techonologies
+## Advertising and marketing technologies

 ## Digital analytics